 Dress appropriately

 Avoid casual clothes at any cost.
 Your attire determines the kind of first impression you will give your employers.
-Most companies require their employees to be dressed in neat formals.
+The dress code for most companies is formals.
 It’s a good idea to wear smart formals to your interview.

 Some options: